 - angular dimension tolerance 5'.

-The coating department is equipped with Belorussian-made VU-1AI and VU-2MI vacuum units (Fig. 18-21), BAK-750 (Switzerland) and UVP-3 (proprietary) that can be used to apply dielectric and metallic coatings for wavelengths between 190 nm and 2000 μm.
+The coating department is equipped with Belorussian-made VU-1AI and VU-2MI vacuum units (Fig. 18-21), BAK-750 (Switzerland) and UVP-3 (proprietary) that can be used to apply dielectric and metallic coatings for wavelengths between 190 nm and 3000 μm.
 The units utilize ion-sputtering surface cleaning and ion beam assist deposition.
-Spectral parameters of the coatings are verified using Lambda-35 spectrophotometer (Perkin-Elmer) in wavelength range 0.19-1.1 μm, and Fourier-transform spectrometer Vertex 70 (Bruker) in range 0.9-700 μm (fig. 15).
+Spectral parameters of the coatings are verified using Photon RT spectrophotometer (EssentOptics (Belarus)) in wavelength range 0.19-1.1 μm (fig. 22), and Fourier-transform spectrometer Vertex 70 (Bruker) in range 0.9-700 μm (fig. 23).
 Measurements are done in transmission and reflection geometry, including but not limited to polarized light.
 Same instruments are used for incoming spectral inspection of optical materials and uncoated ready items.
-The department also performs environmental testing of the coatings, testing for abrasion resistance, adhesion etc.
+The department also performs environmental testing of the coatings, testing for abrasion resistance, adhesion etc. (fig. 24).

 The second key area of our company includes R&D and device departments .

 R&D department develops novel components, units and instruments for terahertz photonics applications.
-It is equipped with various research instrumentations, such as customized THz TDS spectrometer K-15 by Menlo Systems (Germany), FTIR spectrometer Bruker Vertex 70 (Germany), femtosecond IR pulse laser by Avesta (Russia) and spectrophotometer Perkin Elmer Lamda-35 (USA).The aforementioned instruments provide the capability of spectroscopic studies within wide wavelength range (190 nm to 2000 μm) in polarized and non-polarized light, under different angles and geometries (transmission, reflection).
+It is equipped with various research instrumentations, such as customized THz TDS spectrometer K-15 by Menlo Systems (Germany) (fig. 25), FTIR spectrometer Bruker Vertex 70 (Germany) (fig. 23), femtosecond IR pulse laser by Avesta (Russia) and spectrophotometer Photon RT by EssentOptics (Belarus) (fig. 22).The aforementioned instruments provide the capability of spectroscopic studies within wide wavelength range (190 nm to 3000 μm) in polarized and non-polarized light, under different angles and geometries (transmission, reflection).
 Developing prototypes the sector utilizes nearly almost of TYDEX production capability.
 For more details please refer to the R&D department.

 The results of the R&D department activities are handed over to the device department for small-scale production.The section manufactures optoacoustic detectors (Golay cells), electro-optical detectors of terahertz impulses, scanning THz Fabry-Perot interferometers intended for measurements of wavelength and intensity of narrow-band terahertz radiation, THz attenuators and other instruments and devices operating in terahertz wavelength range.
 For more detailed review of our THz products please refer to THz devices and THz optics.